dantemogrim/serenity-now/README.md

 _Prerequisites - Here you will need both a Text Editor and [NPM](https://formulae.brew.sh/formula/node) installed._

-1. Download this repo to your computer by pressing the big, green 'Code' button.
+1. Download this repo to your computer by pressing the big, green `Code` button.
 2. Open up the folder in a Text Editor of your choice.
 3. In your CLI `cd` all the way into the `project` folder.
 4. In your CLI type `npm run install` followed by `npm run start`.